OpenPIV/openpiv_tk_gui/README.md

 #### I can not see a file list.

 If the GUI does not look like the [screenshot on Github](https://raw.githubusercontent.com/OpenPIV/openpiv_tk_gui/master/fig/open_piv_gui_vector_plot.png), it may hide some widgets.
-Toggle to full-screen mode or try to use a larger screen to see all widgets.
+Toggle to full-screen mode or try to check the `compact layout` option on the »General« rider.

 #### I do not understand, how the »back« and »forward« buttons work.